redbluewater/BATSallTime/README.md

 - [ ] Get the pipeline file up on GitHub

 Ruth
-- [x] come up with readme file about how the season transition dates were determined (glider, pre-set, Hydrostation S)
-- [x] will generate one m-file that will run through all CTD data from 2016 until 2023 (replacing the three scripts that exist now with different time chunks)
-- [x] share new m-file for GitHub
 - [ ] put glider data and metadata into BCO-DMO format

 Krista
-- [x] Add to README.md: if you want to XYZ data stream ... go the data-portal (make link to that site at GitHub)
 - [x] update GitHub README.md again once all the pieces are ready
 - [ ] Work on Craig's code to make one cast and coordinate so end up with cruise and nominal depths (setting up to integrate with data-portal)
 - [ ] organize brainstorming session for February BIOS-SCOPE meeting